CHAOZHAO-1/DG-PHM/README.md

 # Contact

-If you have any problem, please free to contact me.
+If you have any problem, please feel free to contact me.

 Name: Chao Zhao